-Author Response: We have implemented these changes (Line 152, 572, 585).
+Author Response: We have implemented these changes (Line 156, 582, 595).

-Reviewer #1
+Referee #1

 Comment 1: “The authors provide a collection of >10,000 fecal microbiota samples longitudinal collected from >1,000 patients, along with some analyses of those specimens.
 Given the scope of the journal this review focuses on the dataset.